trgis/QRightAngle/README.md

 QRightAngle
 ===========

-A QGIS3 plugin for right angle processing of vector features
+The QGIS3 plugin for right angle processing of vector features.

-Development based on VSCode & QGIS3 in MacOSX
+Development based on VSCode & QGIS3 in MacOSX.

 Demonstration screenshots
 -------------------------